 The Walnut Tree

-While there is an occasional forest tree, almost all walnut lumber sawn on the west coast--whether Claro or black walnut--comes from orchards, farms, or urban forests.
-The farm and city trees often hide nails, fencing, swing-set anchors and such.
-Claro walnut, resistant to oak root fungus, is often used as rootstock in English walnut orchards; the bottom 2-4' of these hybrids can yield high grade Claro walnut.
+While there is an occasional forest tree, almost all walnut lumber sawn on the west coast--whether Juglans nigra or Juglans hindsii--comes from orchards, farms, or urban forests.
+We can attest to the fact that the farm and city trees often include nails, swing-set anchors and other metal hardware.

 At Notable Woods, we try to buy walnut logs or lumber from people who are salvaging trees that are otherwise destined for the landfill or someone's wood stove.
 These trees are often healthy and are removed because of the owner's decision.
 We believe a healthy tree should remain standing, and will not offer to buy or persuade a property owner to cut a healthy tree down.